 I just don’t understand why we need to hand our kids smartphones so early?

 Sure, a flip phone or old classic cell phone I understand for some families are necessary.
 Kids whose parents work, need this way to connect, and get in touch.
 Or, kids who walk home to an empty house after school probably need a phone of some sort too.
 But, a smart phone at ten, eleven or even twelve?
-Not my kid.
+Sorry, not my kid.